 The flush toe kick goes straight to the floor with a place for molding to be attached.
 The Valence option has a specially cut space at the base of the cabinet that opens it up, allowing you to stand comfortably in front of the cabinet.
-The flush toe kick and the base molding gives this island a solid look while the bookcase offers a deliberate, built-in look.
+The flush toe kick and the base molding gives this kitchen island a solid look while the bookcase offers a deliberate, built-in look.
 Notice the cabinets on the opposite wall.
 They have the recessed toe kick.

-Turned posts can be decorative as in the picture of the sink base below.
+Turned posts can be decorative as in the picture of the kitchen sink base below.
 Not only do the posts create a focal point, but they give the sink base a custom look.
-Turned posts, also referred to as legs, can extend the workspace of an island giving it the appearance and function of a table.
+Turned posts, also referred to as legs, can extend the workspace of a kitchen island giving it the appearance and function of a table.

 Find cabinets in Nashville, TN at By Design Cabinetry.
 Contact us today for more information about the lines and cabinets we carry and the options that are available to you.
-By Design Cabinetry proudly serves Nashville, TN, Brentwood, Franklin, Cool Springs, Spring Hill and Columbia.
+By Design Cabinetry proudly serves Nashville, TN, Brentwood, Franklin, Cool Springs, Spring Hill, and Columbia, TN.
 Click or call today!